alelee93/ufos/ufos/README.md

 # Summary

-In a summary statement, describe one drawback of this new design and two recommendations for further development.
+One drawback of the design of the page is that the filter is case sensitive.
+Two recommendation for further development include:

+- adding a button to the filter
+- Adding a message saying "Oops, no entries found with selected filters"